What 17 Years as a Family Lawyer has Taught Me

 So, reflecting on this, what do I wish I appreciated in December 2001 in the way that I do now?

-- The damage that we do to each other prior to, or around, separation & divorce can have implications for years to come.
+- - The damage that we do to each other prior to, or around,

-- That as a professional I need to leave judgment at the door – the experience of pain, fear and anger and what prompts these emotions is relative and whilst I might not have the same reaction, it’s important to both acknowledge and respect the response of both my client and their former partner.
+- - That as a professional I need to leave judgment at the door - the experience of pain, fear and anger and what prompts these emotions is relative and whilst I might not have the same reaction, it’s important to both acknowledge and respect the response of both my client

 My list will continue to grow as time goes on, and perhaps that is learning number 17.
 There is something to learn with every new client and that is one of the reasons why it’s a privilege to work with a client going through possibly one of their worst experiences.
 It’s not smooth, it’s often very challenging and takes a personal toll, but every cloud has a silver lining and in this work, if you let yourself, you forge relationships with clients and colleagues that very few other areas of legal practice allow.